deforum-art/sd-webui-deforum/README.md

 ## Colab Hosted Runtime
-Deforum_Stable_Diffusion.ipynb can be uploaded to colab an run normally in a hosted session.
+Deforum_Stable_Diffusion.ipynb can be uploaded to colab and run normally in a hosted session.

 ## Windows Users